aaqfal/First-RTOS-Program-task/README.md

 This project provides a practical example of how to:
 - Measure voltage using the STM32's ADC.
-- Use GPIO to control an LED.
+- Use GPIO to control a LED.
 - Display voltage readings on a terminal using UART.
 - Monitor a physical button to toggle the LED and display notifications.